shogogan/racoon-mask/README.md

 The Partially supported, only works with ONE digit

 It's recommended to use `showIcon=true` and `showOnFocus=false` due to display problemas on mobile devices (issue open on primeng)

+You can add a custom date format using `customDateFormat`, this format will set the format only for the input, letting you choose the visual dateFormat as you wish